-Through direct instruction and quality professional development, the ESC partners with districts to improve education for all students, particularly those with special needs.
-The ESC of Central Ohio offers robust educational consultancy through a growing list of programs including instructional coaching, administrative counseling, professional employment services and educator professional development.
-It was the first ESC in the state to earn accreditation.
+Through direct instruction and quality professional development, the ESC partners with districts and schools to improve education for all students, particularly those with special needs.
+The ESC offers robust educational consultancy through a growing list of programs including instructional coaching, administrative counseling, professional employment services and educator professional development.
+It also was the first ESC in the state to earn accreditation.

-Additional specific services include helping districts with programs for gifted and talented students, day-to-day district or school-level business functions and school leadership and management.
+Additional specific services include helping districts with student programs, day- to-day district or school-level business functions and school leadership and management.

 An elected governing board directs the ESC.
 The agency has no taxing authority.
-State funding provides a basis for operations while the ESC leverages additional resources to benefit partner school districts and educational organizations.
+State funding provides a basis for operations while the ESC leverages additional resources to benefit partner districts, schools and educational organizations.